 Each of our Trust Schools offers training and support through a range of routes into teaching, including School Direct, Teach First and NQT programmes.

 The Loxford School Trust has already supported many hundreds of teachers to join the profession and comprehensively develop their pedagogy.
-Each year we train in excess of fifty teachers across our partnership of schools, offering a full and thorough training programme in conjunction with our higher educational partners including Canterbury Christ Church University, Middlesex University, University College London Institute of Education, Greenwich, King’s College London and University of Westminster.
+Each year we train in excess of fifty teachers across our partnership of schools, offering a full and thorough training programme in conjunction with our higher educational partners including Canterbury Christ Church University, Goldsmith’s University, University College London – Institute of Education, Greenwich, King’s College London and University of Westminster.

 We constantly review and update our training programmes to ensure that our support and training addresses the needs of new entrants into the profession on a personal level, as well as covering all statutory requirements.
 We train teachers to be happy, outstanding practitioners who are supported at every stage of their development.

 For details of Initial Teacher Training sessions please click here.